srl-labs/containerlab/docs/manual/nodes.md

 By default, containerlab will use the config file that is available in the lab directory for a given node even if the `startup config` parameter points to another file.
 To make a node to boot with the config set with `startup-config` parameter no matter what, set the `enforce-startup-config` to `true`.

+### suppress-startup-config

+By default, containerlab will create a startup-config when intially creating a lab.
+To prevent a startup-config file from being created (in a Zero-Touch Provisioning lab, for example), set the `suppress-startup-config` to `true`.

 ### auto-remove

 By default, containerlab will not remove the failed or stopped nodes so that you can read their logs and understand the reason of a failure.
 If it is required to remove the failed/stopped nodes, use `auto-remove: true` property.